Sommaire du programme

 For all other programs, we will look at your top 6 marks, regardless of whether or not your prerequisites are included in that average.

 4U English must be at a minimum of 60% for all programs unless otherwise specified.
 You must also meet program-specific requirements.
 All required courses must be at a minimum of 60% unless otherwise specified.

 If you repeat a course, the highest grade will be used in calculating your average with no penalty.
 Courses taken at night school/summer school are considered equivalent to regular daytime courses.

 Timing and Process for Admission Decisions

 Residence applications are completed online.
-You will receive details and deadlines in Laurier's New Student Welcome Book that will be mailed to you with your offer of admission.
-Residence is guaranteed to first-year high school students whose application form and deposit are received by the posted deadline.
-For more information about residence, please visit: wlu.ca/residence/.
+You will receive details and deadlines in Laurier's First-Year Student Welcome Book that will be mailed to you with your first offer of admission.
+Residence is guaranteed to students coming into university for the first time and whose application form and deposit are received by the posted deadline.
+Find more information about residence.